HP 39/40 series: HP 39gII

 Development of a "HP 39gII+", an improved variant of the calculator powerful enough to include a CAS, was almost finished when the underlying processor was abandoned by Freescale, causing the project to be abandoned as well.
-Instead, the calculator concept was revised again and the specs further improved (f.e. color touchscreen, even more powerful processor), which eventually led to the release of the HP Prime in 2013.
+Instead, the calculator concept was revised again and the specs further improved (e.g. color touchscreen, even more powerful processor), which eventually led to the release of the HP Prime in 2013.